 The first group of people I always target is my fans.
 Even though I tend to reach a decent chunk of my fans organically, I want to reach more of them.
 Algorithm or not, many of my fans won’t be on Facebook when I originally published a post, so promotion is helpful.

 Since I only write one blog post per week, I keep these ads running until the next post is promoted (so about a week).
-While I budget a modest $10 per ad set per day, I may stop or accelerate based on performance.
+While I A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. a modest $10 per ad set per day, I may stop or accelerate based on performance.

 I generally shoot for between 10 and 15 cents per website click.
 If I’m spending more than 20 cents, I’ll stop the ad.
 If I’m spending at or under 10 cents, I’ll increase my budget.